 Because facet joints offer stability, support and mobility, during the deterioration of these joints, patients often experience chronic symptoms.
 These generally include:

 - Back pain

 - Bone spurs

 Before seeking surgical options, it is always recommended that patients exhaust all conservative treatments.
 In fact, nearly 90 percent of people who suffer from neck or back pain will experience relief from conservative treatments and rest within three weeks of the onset of their symptoms.
 If conservative treatments have failed to offer you relief, Laser Spine Institute offers effective minimally invasive procedures to treat the symptoms associated with your condition.
-Contact us today to speak with a Spine Care Consultant and to receive a free review of your most recent MRI or CT scan.
+Contact us today to speak with a Spine Care Consultant to see if you may be a candidate for one of our procedures.